losedavidpb/tokenizer-doc-moodle-mod_vpl/source/chapters/tokenizer_rules.rst

    If true, options and rules would be checked before tokenizing.
    It is recommended to set this option to false to improve the performance of the tokenizer.
-Default value is ``'true'``.
+The default value is ``'true'``.

 **inherit_rules**

-   The relative path of another tokenizer rules file which will be inherited at current one.
+   The relative path of another tokenizer rules file which will be inherited at the current one.
 Take into account that ``.json`` must not be included.
 For example::

       {
          "inherit_rules": "rules/c_tokenizer_rules"
       }

-   By default, inheritance would consider new states and rules, as well as repeated states which has new rules.
+   By default, the inheritance would consider new states and rules, as well as repeated states which have new rules.
 Besides, some options such as ``override_tokens``, would be inherited following the same restrictions explained before.